Aiven-Labs/the-5-types-of-database/slides.typ

   == When to use a relational database

   - Almost always a good place to start

   - If your data fits
     - It probably does...

-  - Whatever you need to do, some RDB can probably do it, and likely fast enough
+  - Whatever you need to do, some RDB can probably do it
+    - and likely fast enough

   ... but please still stay for the rest of this talk!
 ]